-Mr. Thiele has over 30 years' experience in senior finance roles in medium to large Australian Stock Exchange-listed companies.
-Mr. Thiele has also been Chief Financial Officer for companies involved in the agribusiness sector (Elders and ABB Grain Ltd., Rural Services Division) and the biotechnology sector (Bionomics Limited).
-In these roles he combined his technical, accounting and financial skills with commercial expertise thereby substantially contributing to the growth of each of these businesses.
-During this time, Mr. Thiele was actively involved in initial public offerings, capital raisings, corporate restructures, mergers and acquisitions, refinancing and joint ventures.
+Trevor Thiele Mr. Thiele has more than 30 years' experience in senior finance roles in medium to large South Australia, Australian listed companies.
+Mr. Thiele has also been Chief Financial Officer for companies involved in the agribusiness sector (Elders and ABB Grain Ltd., Rural Services Division) and Australia the biotechnology sector (Bionomics Limited).
+In these roles he combined his technical, Director since: accounting, and financial skills with commercial expertise thereby substantially contributing to April 1, 2016 the growth of each of these businesses.
+During this time, Mr. Thiele was actively involved in initial public offerings, capital raisings, corporate restructures, mergers and acquisitions, Independent refinancing and joint ventures.
+Mr. Thiele currently serves on the Board of NexGen Energy Ltd. Mr. Thiele holds a Bachelor of Arts in Accountancy from the University of South Australia and is a member of Chartered Accountants Australia and New Zealand.
+Mr. Thiele is a resident of South Australia, Australia, Board Committees Audit Committee (Chair); Compensation and Governance Committee Principal Occupation Corporate Director Options, Warrants and Common Shares (as at May 17, 2022)